Hugh-Kumbi/Hugh-Kumbi-Active-Directory-Lab/10. GPResult-Analysis/II. User-GPO-Report.md

 #### 📝 Description

-Snapshot of the HTML report focusing on the computer configuration section.
+Snapshot of the HTML report focusing on the user configuration section.

 #### 🎯 Purpose

 Offers a structured and detailed view of applied user policies.
    - `Capture Location`: Client Machine

 📸 **`gpresult` HTML Report - User:**